department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/abbreviations-and-acronyms.md

 ## Abbreviations

-In general, we don't use abbreviations on VA.gov except common cases such as a.m./p.m., titles used before names (Mr., Mrs., Dr., etc.) and degrees (Ph.D., M.D., etc.).
+In general, we don't use abbreviations on VA.gov except common cases such as a.m./p.m., titles used before names (Mr., Mrs., Dr., etc.), and degrees (Ph.D., M.D., etc.).

 In formats where space is very limited, like callout boxes or alerts, we abbreviate [days and months](https://design.va.gov/content-style-guide/dates-and-numbers).
 When in doubt, follow AP Style.